Richard Fiedler (SS-Brigadeführer)

 Richard Kurt Fiedler (24 April 1908 – 14 December 1974) was a German Nazi Party politician, SA and SS Brigadeführer and Generalmajor of police.
 During the Second World War, he was involved in Holocaust-related repressions in areas annexed from Poland, and in Montenegro where he served as the SS and Police Leader (SSPF).
+After the end of the war, he was arrested by British authorities but managed to escape and live undetected under an assumed name for several years.
+In the 1960s, he twice was investigated by German law enforcement, first in connection with crimes committed in Poland, and secondly for a murder committed in Germany.
+These charges were dismissed for insufficient evidence and for the expiration of the statute of limitations, respectively.

 Early life

 Fiedler, born to a working-class family from Berlin, received a vocational education and trained to become a locksmith.
 In 1924, he joined the Frontbann, a front organization of the Sturmabteilung (SA), which was outlawed at the time.
 After the ban on the SA was lifted, he joined it in October 1925.
 In April 1926, he also joined the Nazi Party (membership number 33,777).
 As an early Party member, he would later be awarded the Golden Party Badge.
-Between 1927 and 1929 he served as a propaganda leader and as a Zellenleiter (Cell Leader) for the Ortsgruppe (Local Group) in Berlin's Alexanderplatz section.
+Between 1927 and 1929, he served as a propaganda leader and as a Zellenleiter (cell leader) for the Ortsgruppe (local group) in Berlin's Alexanderplatz section.